 When you buy a life insurance, you have a surrender right – the opportunity to terminate your life insurance contract in exchange for its cash value.
-This is of course done when there are no claims made.
+You can only do this if you’ve not made any claims before.

 When you choose to surrender your policy, you will give up the remaining coverage while your insurer presents you with a cash surrender value, which is how much money you will receive in return.

 Do note that the surrender value of your policy will be lower than the death benefit payout.
 This means that you will receive less money by surrendering your policy as compared to having the death benefit when you pass on.
 Thus, it is often not advisable to surrender your policy.
 Not only will you lose out in terms of monetary value, but taking up a new insurance policy at a later age will probably incur a higher premium payment.